soxueren/atsd/api/data/alerts/update.md

 ## Description

-Update specified alerts by id in the database.
-The fields specified in the payload will overwrite the same fields in existing alerts.
+Update specified alerts by id.

 This method can be used to acknowledge and de-acknowledge alerts by adding `"acknowledge": true|false` property in the request.